Djedefre: Reign

+the names and order of 4th Dynasty rulers.

+Djedefre is usually given a reign of between 7 and 9 years.
+An inscription, thought to be of Djedefre, was found written on the underside of one of the massive roofing-block beams which covered Khufu's southern boat-pits at Giza by Egyptian work crews.
+The inscription read "the year after the 11th count, 1st month of Peret, 24th day’" which suggests that he reigned for at least 11 years and even at least 23 years (this is based on whether the cattle count is annual or biannual which is uncertain).
+The attribution to Djedefre has been disputed.
+It has been noted that the marks and inscriptions of the blocks from Khufu's boat pit seem to form a coherent collection relating to the different stages of the same building project realised by Djedefre's crews.

-Verner also notes that the French-Swiss team excavating Djedefre's pyramid have discovered that this king's pyramid was really finished in his reign.
-According to Michel Vallogia, Djedefre's pyramid largely made use of a natural rock promontory which represented around 45% of its core; the side of the pyramid was 200 cubits long and its height was 125 cubits.
+It has been noted that the French-Swiss team excavating Djedefre's pyramid have discovered that this king's pyramid was really finished in his reign.
+Djedefre's pyramid largely made use of a natural rock promontory which represented around 45% of its core; the side of the pyramid was 200 cubits long and its height was 125 cubits.
 The original volume of the monument of Djedefre, hence, approximately equalled that of Menkaura's own pyramid.
 Therefore, the argument that Djedefre enjoyed a short reign because his pyramid was unfinished is somewhat discredited.

-This means that Djedefre likely ruled Egypt for a minimum of 11 years if the cattle count was annual, or 22 years if it was biennial; Verner, himself, supports the shorter, 11-year figure and notes that "the relatively few monuments and records left by Djedefra do not seem to favour a very long reign" for this king.
+It has been suggested that a currently unidentified 4th Dynasty pharaoh who was buried in Zawiyet al-Aryan immediately preceded or followed Djedefre.